toucanfoosh/HiveDropdown/README.md

   - If an option is clicked, the selection will be recorded then the menu will close
 - For multiselect menus, clicking anything BUT a selection will close the menu
   - Since you can select multiple things, the menu will not close on option selection

+---

+\*Focusing on a menu also highlights in the same blue as the hive logo (;